Vita-Diva/bttcdoc/docs/en/checkpoint.md

 ## Historical Checkpoint Inclusion Checking

-You can query through the API below:
+You can query through the API.

-TBD: http APIs